 Welcome to my books!

-Summary: Ten-year-old Cheyenne Walker tells about when he and his brother live off their food hoard, how they stay clear of Grey Tooth, and why the family ghost matters most of all.
+Ten-year-old Cheyenne tells about the winter he and his brother live off their food hoard, how they stay clear of Grey Tooth, and why the family ghost matters most of all.

 What the Critics Say about Solstice Magic

 Solstice Magic – “A charming contemporary fantasy that sees teenager Zo grapple with her stubborn Ukrainian grandmother, Baba Dolia. . . . she layers the perfect amount of detail into what is essentially Zo’s wondrous coming-of-age tale, one that new readers and devotees of magical realism shouldn’t miss.
 Meticulously crafted, fanciful but never too sweet, this magical adventure hums along pleasingly.”
 Link to complete review.

 “Author Jean Stringam has deftly created a unique world populated with memorable characters.
 Solstice Magic is a very special and enormously entertaining read from beginning to end making it highly recommended for personal reading lists, as well as school and community library YA collections.”
 Link to complete review.

 Rod McGillis, Professor Emeritus, U Calgary